Year 5

 PE:

-Class Five have PE lessons twice a week and this is on Wednesdays and Fridays; some of the PE lessons will be taught by PE specialists.
+Year Five have PE lessons twice a week and this is on Mondays and Thursdays; some of the PE lessons will be taught by PE specialists.
 The pupils will undertake a range of sporting activities throughout the year, including team games, stamina-building exercises, invasive and defensive games and athletics.
 They will also be able to take part in gymnastics and dance activities indoors.
 It is a good idea to have PE kits available throughout the week just in case we need to use a different PE slot.
-Could I also remind you to make sure that all earrings are removed on PE days and that hair is tied back.
+Any changes to this will be emailed out to parents.
+Please make sure that all earrings are removed on PE days and that your child has the appropriate PE kit for indoor or outdoor PE in school every day in case of changes to timetables.